 As future communications professionals, we are uniquely equipped to design strategic campaigns that will educate and motivate our target audiences.
 Apply those skills to your recruiting efforts.
 Read below to learn about some creative approaches other Chapters have used to recruit new members.

 - Recruitment Materials — Review the five tips, seven benefits, ten best practices and the recruitment poster before you start recruiting.
-Then share the recruitment brochure, member benefits PowerPoint presentation and fact sheet with prospective members.
+Then share the recruitment brochure and fact sheet with prospective members.
 Full packet download: Recruitment Packet 2019–2020.
 Also utilize the documents below.

 - Recruitment Reception — Invite prospective members to a reception where officers and Advisers talk about PRSSA benefits and how to get involved.
 Use the Member Benefits Presentation